 - Bamboo, #1 Green Wall Paneling Option: Formal living areas, such as dens and dining rooms, deserve that traditional elegance of wainscoting paired with a fabulous paint job.
 The exotic textures and varieties of bamboo wall paneling transform a luxury home’s carbon footprint from extra-large to diminutive.
-Bamboo sourced from forests certified by the Forest Stewardship Council (FSC) practice cultivation methods committed to the conservation of all natural resources within a grove’s environmental community. (image)
+Bamboo sourced from forests certified by the Forest Stewardship Council (FSC) practice cultivation methods committed to the conservation of all-natural resources within a grove’s environmental community. (image)

-Sustainable Furniture: Living large often means a theater room, family room, formal den, library and several other rooms that all have one thing in common: large furniture.
+Sustainable Furniture: Living large often means a theater room, family room, formal den, library, and several other rooms that all have one thing in common: large furniture.
 Sofas and loungers are more than just fabric and fluff.
-Underneath it all is a supportive framework that consists of a variety of materials like wood and metal.
+Underneath it, all is a supportive framework that consists of a variety of materials like wood and metal.
 Can someone who’s living large also live green with furnishings that are scrumptious, sumptuous yet also certified sustainable?
 You betcha.

 - Framework: FSC certification of lumber.

-- Spring Support: Luxury furniture often bears a feature to prevent sagging of springs and coils.
+- Spring Support: Luxury furniture often bears a feature to prevent the sagging of springs and coils.
 Ask if inner springs are reinforced with a network of hand-knotted, natural fibers like hemp.
 Craftsmen using hemp have selected one of the strongest natural fibers that are 100% biodegradable as well as mold and mildew resistant.

 - Spring Foundation: Springs rest upon a foundation.
 Fine furniture designed to be green will feature a foundation crafted from natural, sustainable materials.
 Jute is a green alternative to textiles commonly used to create a foundation of webbing.
 USDA Certified Organic jute contains no residual pesticides, is hypo-allergenic and 100% biodegradable.
 Its high tensile strength results in a strong and sturdy foundation.

-Comfort Materials, The Softness Within: Atop springs, and below a layer of upholstery, lies the comfort materials.
+Comfort Materials, The Softness Within Atop springs, and below a layer of upholstery, lies the comfort materials.
 But just because a sofa is stuffed with something natural, like cotton batting, doesn’t necessarily mean that it is a green product.
 And even if a row of theatre seating is made soft with latex foam, don’t convince yourself that comfort comes with compromise, accepting a man-made material to softens a backrest.

-- Latex Foam: A commonly used material used to stuff all of those over-stuffed chairs, latex is not generally considered an eco-friendly product.
-Unless, that is, a green-conscious consumer of luxury products has selected a Global Organic Latex Standard (GOLS) certified furniture manufacturer.
-GOLS certification means a consumer is purchasing a sofa filled with an organic raw material processed into a latex foam.
+- Latex Foam: A commonly used material used to stuff all of those overstuffed chairs, latex is not generally considered an eco-friendly product.
+Unless, that is, a green-conscious consumer of luxury products has selected a Global Organic Latex Standard (GOLS), a certified furniture manufacturer.
+GOLS certification means a consumer is purchasing a sofa filled with an organic raw material processed into latex foam.
 The result is a latex comfort material that is 95% natural and organic.

 - Cotton: To assure that fine furniture features the most environmentally-friendly cotton to shape and mold comfort areas, look for the USDA Natural Organic Program (NOP) seal.
 Your comfort will not come at the expense of Mother Earth.
 Softening your seating is cotton produced according to national organic crop standards.
 Cotton matures from non-GMO seeds and is cultivated without the use of chemical pesticides.
-Nor is ionized radiation used to process harvested cotton.
+Nor is ionizing radiation used to process harvested cotton.

 - Kapok: Many have probably never heard of this unique fiber.
 Lovers of luxury green products, however, have long been sleeping on mattresses and pillows filled with this hypo-allergenic fiber that is cultivated and processed chemical-free.